drdarshan/azure-content/articles/machine-learning-execute-python-scripts.md

 In order to generate images from MatplotLib, you must compete the following procedure:

-* switch the backend to “AGG” from the default Qt-based renderer
 * create a new figure object
 * get the axis and generate all plots into it
 * save the figure to a PNG file